 Habitat: Red Chokeberry grows best in full sun on moist well drained sites.
 It is tolerant of some shade.
 Several cultivars are available in the nursery trade.

-The author names for the plant classification are twofold - first to publish was '(L.)' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-His work was amended by ‘Pers.’ which is for Christiaan Hendrik Persoon (1761-1836), South African born botanist, educated in Europe, maintained a large herbarium, published Synopsis Plantarum, describing 20,000 species, but best known for his work in the fungi.
+The author names for the plant classification are twofold - first to publish in 1753 with the name Mespilus arbutifolia was '(L.)' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+His work was amended in 1806 by ‘Pers.’ which is for Christiaan Hendrik Persoon (1761-1836), South African born botanist, educated in Europe, maintained a large herbarium, published Synopsis Plantarum, describing 20,000 species including this species, but is best known for his work in the fungi.
 The alternate genus Photinia, is from the Greek 'photeinos' meaning 'luminous' and is used here with plants with glossy leaves.
 The alternate species pyrifolia means 'pear shaped' referring the leaf shape

 Comparisons: Red Chokeberry is similar to the Black Chokeberry that is native to Minnesota.